 Q: What are the fail-safe measures?

-Whenever possible all parts of the system will be designed to fail in a way that provides the safest possible scenario for the rest of the system.
-Whenever possible the system will also continue to provide power.
-This said, there could still be times where a catastrophic failure fail-safe would be to cut power completely.
-The details of this system of fail-safes would depend on the environment in which the system is placed and it’s particular construction and components, so at this time there are no definitive plans.
+When possible all parts of the system are designed to fail in a way that provides the safest possible scenario for the remainder of the system and the system continues to provide power.
+This said, there could still be times when the only solution is to cut power completely.
+The details of this system of fail-safes depends on the environment where the system is placed and its particular construction and components.

-Q: What systems would be active in a power emergency?
+Q: What systems are active in a power emergency?

-In a power emergency only essential systems should be left on.
-The following factors would determine which systems are essential:
+In a power emergency only essential systems remain on.
+The following factors determine which systems are essential:

-To help put the energy needs of different systems in different situations into perspective, here is a chart showing how much specific components of One Community will contribute to peak wattage needs:
+To obtain a better perspective of our energy needs, here is a chart showing how much specific components of One Community will contribute to peak wattage needs:

-Now compare this to this chart that shows how much specific components of One Community will contribute to total energy needs:
+Now compare the above to the chart below that demonstrates how much specific components of One Community will contribute to total energy needs:

-The point of these two charts is to show that components like the heat pump, dryer, and water heaters draw the most power from the perspective of total daily needs because they will be running consistently.
-Individual heaters, the boiler/water heaters, dryer, and parabolic heaters are the top contributors to peak wattage (energy spikes) because they draw a lot of power at one time.
-The general trend is still that those items high on one chart are also high on the other chart, but the details will vary and this can be extremely helpful to understand and consider in emergency power situations.
-Also, to conserve power, the hot tub (a huge energy consumer) has been designated as an item to be used only when surplus energy is available (like in the summer months).
+The importance of these charts shows components such as the heat pump, dryer, and water heaters draw the most power of the total daily needs because they run consistently.
+Individual heaters, the boiler/water heaters, dryer, and parabolic heaters are the top contributors to peak wattage (energy spikes) because they draw a lot of power simultaneously.
+The general trend remains that those items high on one chart are also high on the other chart, but the details vary and this is extremely helpful in understanding emergency power situations.
+Also, to conserve power, the hot tub (an excessive energy consumer) is designated as an item used only when surplus energy is available (summer months).

 The fuel source should be sized to provide enough for the running of the generator to meet team power needs for at least the amount of time the team is planning on this phase multiplied by a safety factor of 1.2.
-For the Landing Party of 20 people we assume that we will be using roughly 4.2 kWh/day per person (from Pod 1 per capita energy consumption).
-Over the course of the day we can assume that we run the generator for 5 hours continuously per day meaning that during that 5 hours the generator is running at 16.8 kW or 16.8%.
-Using the graph in the related section above, we find that the 100 kW generator will consume 3.34 gallons per hour at that load.
-Multiplying the number of hours by the fuel consumption rate gives us 16.7 gallons/day times our safety factor of 1.2 gives us a final value of 20 gallons per day for the average day.
+For the initial working party of 20 we assume we are using approximately 4.2 kWh/day/ person (from Pod 1 per capita energy consumption).
+Over the course of the day we can assume that we run the generator for 5 hours continuously per day meaning during that 5 hours the generator is running at 16.8 kW or 16.8%.
+Using the graph in the related section above, we find the 100 kW generator will consume 3.34 gallons per hour at that load.
+Multiplying the number of hours by the fuel consumption rate gives us 16.7 gallons/day times our safety factor of 1.2 resulting in a final value of 20 gallons per day for the average day.

-Fuel storage on site would then be divided by 20 gallons per day to give us the number of days the fuel source can sustain the party.
-The 100 kW generator with the 250 gallon base tank would last the party roughly 12.5 days without filling.
-Fuel for an entire month would be 620 gallons total.
-At today’s prices that would come to roughly $2,480 per month for normal or $2,000 for farm diesel.
+Fuel storage on site is then divided by 20 gallons per day providing the number of days the fuel source sustains the party.
+The 100 kW generator with the 250 gallon base tank lasts the party about 12.5 days.
+For an entire month 620 gallons of fuel at today’s prices equates to $2,480 per month or $2,000 for off-road farm diesel.

 Q: What are the benefits of bladder storage for fuel?

-Storing fuel in a large bladder is by far the most economical way to store the biodiesel used by the generators.
-However, bladders are flimsy and easily punctured.
-They cannot be buried either, so they would have to sit on the ground somewhere protected from heat-sources, and sharp objects.
+Storing biodiesel fuel in a large bladder is by far the most economical approach.
+However, bladders are flimsy, easily punctured, and cannot be buried, so they have to sit on the ground protected from heat-sources and sharp objects.

 Q: What are the benefits of tank storage for fuel?

 While Tanks are more expensive than bladders, they can be buried to keep them away from heat sources and punctures.
-Larger tanks would take a large piece of land-moving equipment to place underground.
+Larger tanks require heavy equipment for underground placement.

-Typical high-voltage batteries can be around 48 volts.
-Knowing that Volts X Amps = Watts, we can determine the number of amp hours needed:
+Typical high-voltage batteries are around 48 Volts.
+Knowing Volts x Amps = watts, we can determine the number of Amp hours needed:

 Since we need that over the course of 60 hours:

-If the largest size of battery we can find is 1000 A-H, then we would have to buy 7 of them to cover this draw for 2.5 days.
+If the largest battery size is 1000 Ah, then we require seven for this draw over 2.5 days.